thomaskf/uniqueTree/README.md

 make
 ```

-Then an executable file named *combineSomGerm* will appear
+Then an executable file named *uniqueTree* will appear

 ## Usage